Robinhood Review 2023: Pros and Cons

 Cryptocurrency is still a foreign concept to many investors, but just because something is new and scary (also, it’s been around since 2009, so it’s hardly new anymore) doesn’t mean you shouldn’t invest.
 Not all brokers allow you to buy and sell cryptocurrency, but Robinhood offers support for multiple cryptocurrencies, including Bitcoin, Dogecoin and Ethereum, with Robinhood Crypto (open 24/7).

-Robinhood was concocted in the heart of Silicon Valley in Menlo Park, so unsurprisingly, its mobile app is streamlined and easy to use.
-At the time of writing, the Robinhood app has 4.2 stars in the App Store based on nearly 3.3 million reviews.
+Robinhood was created in the heart of Silicon Valley in Menlo Park, so, unsurprisingly, its mobile app is streamlined and easy to use.
+At the time of writing, the Robinhood app had 4.2 stars in the App Store based on more than 4 million reviews.

 Its website, too, is streamlined.
 It doesn’t have a lot of extras, which is great if you are a novice trader.
 A more senior investor may find the site lacking, however.